rajesh-ranjan-git/bloggershub/README.md

 # Bloggers Hub

-> UI is almost done on this
+> UI is almost done
 > Backend setup is almost done as well
+> Backend is almost integrated with client
-> Need to integrate backend with client now, also need to integrate Firebase authentication for google
+> Need to integrate Firebase authentication for google

 ## Blogger's Hub App